-Arts and literature charity Living Words is most known for working with people affected by late-stage dementias.
-We use a way of working we call Listen Out Loud to create personal books, as well as taking peoples’ words out to large audiences through song, performance and publication.
-In 2019, we started evolving this person-centered arts practice, to amplify other seldom heard voices.
+In 2019, we started evolving our Listen Out Loud method to amplify other seldom heard voices.
 The Living Warriors project was commissioned as part of an innovation funding initiative by NHS authorities in Kent and Medway, to explore why people had not taken their own lives, when they had thought that they would.
 Held in March in Folkestone Library, we came together to explore the moments in which we had chosen not to end our lives, as well as what kept us here and keeps us going (something on which the UK has little data).
 We worked in small groups and one-to-one to co-create individual Living Words books with all those who took part.
 Following its success, and the whole project winning The National Positive Practice in Mental Health Awards, Living Words was awarded further funding to make these films.
 The group wanted to share our words of survival with more people, to bring hope to others in desperate times.
 This gave us the idea of creating short ‘message’ films, to be shown in cinemas before main features, to offer support.

 The Warriors’ words are shared with the world through these films, a book and a song.